d1ceward/sentry_on_dokku/README.md

 ```
 **Note:** After migrations you will be prompted to create initial user.

-To create another user (Optional) or if you skipped user creation in the previous command run:
+To create another user or if you skipped user creation in the previous command run:
 ```bash
 dokku run sentry "sentry createuser"
 ```

 ## SSL certificate